Apache Kafka

 enable.auto.commit Defined internally.

 The Kafka connector uses Apache Avro, a binary serialization format.
 Avro defines what fields are present and their type using JSON schemas.
 The connector stores data in a schema registry.
-The Kafka connector only works with schema registry version 6.1.4 and above.
+The Kafka connector requires schema registry version 6.1.4 or later.
 For example:

 8